 A committee of lawmakers, community leaders and law enforcement officials met over the summer to review school discipline trends and policies in Colorado and around the country to determine whether legislation was warranted.
-Members of the committee said zero-tolerance policies are often applied inconsistently and inappropriately, resulting in students being sent to police for behavior that before would be handled by teachers and administrators.

 One case that was cited involved a student who got in trouble from bringing a wooden replica or a rifle to school.
 Students who spoke to lawmakers over the summer said they also heard of an 11-year-old student who was ticketed for harassment and third-degree assault for accidentally hitting his teacher with a beanbag chair.

 "Sometimes accidents happen, such as a knife ends up in their lunch box and schools, because of our state law, have been forced to expel those children," said Arvada Sen. Evie Hudak, who is co-sponsoring the bill.

 Colorado Springs Republican Sen. Keith King, who was on the committee that crafted the legislation, said he supports the idea of eliminating zero-tolerance policies, but disagrees with other components of the bill.